 Bursitis is a condition that often only becomes progressively worse.
 You may think you can “work out” the pain; however, this continued movement typically only irritates the condition further.
-Thankfully, there are a number of natural remedies that relieve hip, shoulder and knee bursitis pain.
+Thankfully, there are a number of natural remedies that can relieve bursitis in hip, shoulder and knees.
 Such remedies include topical applications of home remedies like apple cider vinegar and castor oil, internal remedies like ginger root, and supplements like white willow bark.

 In most cases, bursitis goes away on its own; however, you may need medical attention if you experience the disabling of your affected joint, pain for more than one to two weeks, excessive swelling or bruising, sharp pain, or a fever.
 Even in more severe cases, though, natural remedies help relieve pain and treat the condition.
 Three of the most common natural treatment suggestions include castor oil, ginger, and white willow bark, but there are a number of other options as well.